Tommy Watkins: MLB debut

 Watkins hit eight home runs his second season with the triple-A Rochester Red Wings to match his minor-league career high of eight home runs in 2004 with the New Britain Rock Cats (Double-A).
 Also in 2007, he reached a career high in batting average (.272), doubles (22) and RBIs (49).

 The Twins promoted Watkins on August 8, 2007, from Triple-A Rochester.
 Twins general manager Terry Ryan announced his call-up while visiting the Red Wings; the news was very well received by his teammates.
 Watkins spent ten years in the minors, all with the Twins, before making his major league debut.

 Red Wings Manager Stan Cliburn stated that Watkins' promotion to the big leagues "was one of the most emotional call-ups [he had] ever been involved with."
 The announcement "set off a joyous celebration in the clubhouse, because of everyone's love, passion and respect for Tommy."

 Watkins was the 14th player from the Red Wings to be promoted to the Minnesota Twins in 2007.
 He was with the Red Wings in Rochester, New York and joined the Twins in Kansas City, Missouri.
 Watkins made his major league debut on August 10, 2007.
 He recorded his first major league hit August 15, 2007, while playing the Seattle Mariners.
 He is the first player in Twins history to wear No. 61.

 According to Twins manager Ron Gardenhire, "He has a good smile in his face and comes to play every day.
 You can play anywhere you put him, outfield, infield, so it will be fine to have him up there."
 Watkins played nine games, with his major league debut being as pinch-hitter, August 10 against the Los Angeles Angels.
 He started the remaining eight games he appeared in, all at third base (he shifted to shortstop for the last two innings of one game).
 His first hit was a single off Jarrod Washburn on August 15 at Seattle.
 He had ten hits in 28 at-bats, all of them singles.
 He scored two runs; his first on a Torii Hunter grand slam.
-His Major League journey ended on August 22 when he suffered a lower abdominal muscle strain.
+His Major League journey ended on August 22 when he suffered what was thought to be a lower abdominal muscle strain but was later determined to be a torn groin muscle.